 Avoid taking ibuprofen or acetaminophen before working out hungover, recommends Joseph Foley, certified trainer and co-founder of Punch Pedal House.
-“A 2012 study found that ibuprofen can aggravate exercise-induced injury in the small intestine and cause gut barrier dysfunction in otherwise healthy athletes,” he explains.
-Also, avoid acetaminophen, which is metabolized by your liver and already working overtime to metabolize all that alcohol.
-It can also affect your body’s ability to regulate temperature.
+According to a 2012 study, ibuprofen can "[aggravate] exercise-induced small intestinal injury and [induce] gut barrier dysfunction in healthy individuals.“ Also, avoid acetaminophen, which is metabolized by your liver already working overtime to metabolize all that alcohol.
+It may also affect your body’s ability to regulate temperature.

 Keep it Light

 A workout while hungover is probably not the best time for a big dance cardio class, a boxing class, or bootcamp with loud music.
 “If you already feel icky, intensity can just make you feel worse,” Gordon notes.
 “Walking, light swimming, or any gentle whole-body movement workout are all beneficial for a hangover, as long as you keep sipping fluids.”